millhench/netbox-contract/docs/accounting_dimensions.md

 Refer to the readme file for more information.

 !!! warning
     Accounting dimensions used to be set with a simple json field.
 Although the field is still available, it is recommended to add dimensions through invoice lines.
-You will find in the script folder a file which can be imported as netbox custom scripts module which contains a script to perform the migration.
+You will find in the script folder a file which can be imported as a netbox custom scripts module which contains a script to perform the migration.
 You wil need to adjust the script to your needs.

 ![Accounting dimensions](img/accounting_dimensions.png "accounting dimensions")